EduardoMontanha/eduardomontanha.github.io/tnt-automation/usage/folders.md

 *PS: you can also request inside the test to take screenshot of and specific page or step.*

 ## /tests
 Every file inside this folder will be executed.
-So, every current test should be here.
+So, every current test should be here.<br>
 We will have one file for each test, and the name of this file must be the test id number like `1234.js`.